nickmza/nickmza.github.io/source/_posts/camel-sftp-azure.md

 ---
 title: Integrating Azure Storage and SFTP with Apache Camel
 tags:
   - Camel
 category: Software Engineering
 ogimage: csa-1.png
-excerpt:
+excerpt: >-
   This week I needed to get data from a Power Automate flow to an internal SFTP server.
 We are evaluating a couple of options for this but here's how you would do it with Apache Camel...
+date: 2023-09-02 09:14:15
 ---

 This week I needed to get data from a Power Automate flow to an internal SFTP server.
 We are evaluating a couple of options for this but here's how you would do it with Apache Camel.